garrett-sutton/garrett-sutton.github.io/_drafts/engineers-of-victory.md

 that the engineers in ww2 are absolutely vital to allied victory.
 American resources coupled with ingenuity made for a formiddable foe.
+This book left me inspired to make an impact.